cwpace97/corduroy/README.md

 # Corduroy

 A full-stack web application that scrapes and displays real-time ski resort data for Colorado mountains.
 View live lift and run status, difficulty levels, and grooming information through a modern React dashboard powered by a GraphQL API.
+For personal use.

 ## What It Does